-Official Notice: All schools must register ONLINE for the National Speech & DebateTournament at www.speechanddebate.org/nationals.
+Official Notice: All schools must register ONLINE for the National Speech & DebateTournament at nationals.tabroom.com.
 You must read all information below before beginning online registration.
 Please direct all questions to the national office by calling (920) 748-6206 or by emailing info@speechanddebate.org.